aws/aws-lambda-builders/aws_lambda_builders/workflows/java_gradle/DESIGN.md

     --init-script $SCRATCH_DIR/lambda-build-init.gradle build
 ```

-We specify where Gradle should store its build-related files to avoid writing
+Since by default, Gradle stores its build-related metadata in a `.gradle`
+directory under the source directory, we specify an alternative directory under
-anything under `source_dir`, which is the default behavior.
+`scratch_dir` to avoid writing anything under `source_dir`.
+This is simply a
+`gradle-cache` directory under `scratch_dir`.

-We also pass into the script the scratch directory.
+Next, we also pass the location of the `scratch_dir` as a Java system
+property so that it's availabe to our init script.
 This allows it to correctly
 map the build directory for each sub-project within `scratch_dir`.
-Going back
+Again, this
+ensures that we are not writing anything under the source directory.

+One important detail here is that the init script may create *multiple*
+subdirectories under `scratch_dir`, one for each project involved in building
-to the `ProjectB` example, even though we may just be building `lambda1`, this
+the lambda located at `source_dir`.
+Going back to the `ProjectB` example, if
-also has the effect of building `common` because it's a dependency.
-So, within
+we're building `lambda1`, this also has the effect of building `common` because
+it's a declared dependency in its `build.gradle`.
+So, within `scratch_dir` will
-`scratch_dir` will be a sub directory for each project that gets built as a
+be a sub directory for each project that gets built as a result of building
-result of building `source_dir`; in this case there will be one for each of
-`lambda1` and `common`.
+`source_dir`; in this case there will be one for each of `lambda1` and `common`.
+The init file uses some way of mapping the source root of each project involved
+to a unique directory under `scratch_dir`, like a hashing function.

 #### Step 5: Copy to artifact directory

 The workflow implementation is aware of the mapping scheme used to map a
-`source_dir` to the correct directory under `scratch_dir` , so it knows where to
+`source_dir` to the correct directory under `scratch_dir` (described in step 4),
-find the built Lambda artifact when copying it to `artifacts_dir`.
+so it knows where to find the built Lambda artifact when copying it to
+`artifacts_dir`.
+They will be located in
+`$SCRATCH_DIR/<mapping for source_dir>/build/distributions/lambda-build`.

 [path resolver]: https://github.com/awslabs/aws-lambda-builders/pull/55